 Learn How to Make Toasted Coconut using three simple methods - oven, stove top, and microwave.
 It adds a delicious flavor and texture to any recipe or dish.

 One of my favorite ingredients to use during the spring and summer months is sweetened shredded coconut.
-I enjoy adding it to Nutella no bake cookies and coconut scones because it adds such a delicious tropical flavor.
+I enjoy adding it to coconut cake, Nutella no bake cookies, and coconut scones because it adds such a delicious tropical flavor.

 But what I really love is making toasted coconut.
 Toasted coconut gives baked goods and desserts an even better flavor.
 Not to mention the awesome crunch and texture it adds to the tops of cakes and trifles.